Frequently Asked Questions Regarding Admissions and Financial Aid

 - I submitted an application.
 Have you received it?
 When will you come to a decision?

-If we have received your application you should receive an acknowledgment through regular mail; note that this may take several weeks, particularly if you are outside the U.S. If several weeks have passed and you have not heard from us, then please send a note to the graduate admissions committee and someone will respond to your inquiry.
+If we have received your completed preliminary application you should receive an acknowledgment through e-mail; note that this may take several weeks.
+If several weeks have passed and you have not heard from us, then please send an email to the graduate admissions chair and someone will respond to your inquiry.

 The second question is trickier.
 We offer admissions on a “rolling” basis.
 What this means is that at any given meeting of the graduate admissions committee, we consider all complete applications that are on file and decide to accept, decline, or defer the application.
 The decision depends on many factors, not just the quality of an individual application, but also the number of students that have already accepted our offers of admission, the number that have received offers from us but have not yet made up their minds, the number of applications received, the time of year, the number of teaching assistantships we expect will be available, and so forth.

 - I’m interested in visiting the department, what should I do?